 Cover your head.
 Hard hats should be worn at all times on a job site.
 If you can find one with a wide brim, you’ll protect yourself from falling objects and the harsh sun.
 Add a nape protector or wrap-around sun visor to maximize protection.

 Be alert for signs of heat illness.
-The order of seriousness is: heat cramps, heat exhaustion, and heat stroke.
+The order of seriousness is heat cramps, heat exhaustion, and heat stroke.
 At the first indication something is wrong, stop what you’re doing.
-Seek water and shade and notify you supervisor immediately.
+Seek water and shade and notify your supervisor immediately.

 Construction jobs entail some of the most physically challenging work in America, and they can be very dangerous for employees and contractors if the proper precautions aren’t taken.
 Falling, electrocution, and accidents involving machinery are some of the most common incidents on a construction site.
 But during summer, the extreme heat adds an entirely new set of safety hazards workers need to prepare for.